 Each kit includes three thinking questions to help guide students as they analyze the documents and to start the process of inquiry.
-Many students use the kits are a starting point for project based learning.
-With a curated selection of documents to work with, and students can do further research to create exhibits, performances, documentaries, websites, or papers.
+Many students use the kits as a starting point for project-based learning.
+The kits provide a curated selection of documents to work with, and students can do further research to create exhibits, performances, documentaries, websites, or papers.

 The kits are also a resource for teachers creating lesson plans and classroom activities.
-Teachers might choose to simply use one document and one question as a warm up at the beginning of class.
-You could also use all five sources as primary sources set, and even arrange them into a gallery walk.
+Teachers might choose to simply use one document and one question as a warm-up at the beginning of class.
+You could also facilitate a variety of activities using all six sources as a set, such as arranging them in a gallery walk for students to analyze.

 Students who create projects based on Inquiry Kit documents are invited to enter them in local History Day contests.
-Click the link below to find National History Day local program contact information.
+Click the link below to find National History Day® (NHD) local program contact information.

 National History Day Affiliates (opens in new window)

-Please help us improve the Inquiry Kit for Social Studies and related resources by filling out our teacher survey.
+Help us improve the Inquiry Kit for Social Studies and related resources by filling out our teacher survey.
 Click the link below to access the survey.

 Teaching With Primary Sources: Inquiry Kits Teacher Survey (opens in new window)

-The Inquiry Kits for Social Studies include a series of Research Learning Modules to teach document analysis and research skills.
-Students can work through the eight interactive lessons on their own or as a class.
+The Inquiry Kits for Social Studies include a series of Research Learning Modules to teach primary source analysis and research skills.
+Students can work through the 12 interactive lessons on their own or as a class.

 The following list includes many more resources available to teachers using document analysis and project-based learning in their classroom.